Window Coverings vs Window Treatments: What's the Difference?

 Differences between window coverings and window treatments

-The key distinction between window coverings and window treatments lies in their purpose.
+The key distinction between the two lies in their purpose.
 Window coverings are a more practical solution that provides essential benefits such as privacy, light control and energy efficiency.
-Window treatments are all about enhancing the style of a room by creating a polished and elegant look.
+Window treatments are all about enhancing a room's style by creating a polished, elegant look.

 Another difference is the level of customization.
-Window treatments typically offer more design flexibility, allowing you to choose from various fabrics, patterns, and textures.
-Window coverings, on the other hand, tend to be simpler in design, with fewer personalization options.
+Window treatments typically offer greater design flexibility, allowing you to choose from a range of fabrics, patterns, and textures.
+Window coverings, on the other hand, tend to be simpler in design and offer fewer personalization options.

 window with layered curtains, sheers and valance